hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#throttle) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#throttle).

-###  Asynchronous Computations.
+###  How to execute streams asynchronously

-In certain situations where we need  an asynchronous operation with back pressure handled.
+In certain situations where there is need an asynchronous operation with back pressure handled.
 We use `mapAsync`  or `mapAsyncUnordered` depending on whether ordering for the elements is required or not.
 `mapAsync` takes a parallelism parameter and a function returning a `Future`.
 The `parallelism` parameter allows us to specify how many simultaneous operations are allowed.

 Performing asynchronous computations with Akka Streams API is as easy as adding the `mapAsync` or `mapAsyncUnordered` to a stage on the stream.

 ```scala